 On-demand interviews allow you to reach out to candidates almost immediately, consequently satisfying the modern candidate’s demand for a speedy hiring process and fixing your time-to-hire.

-Speaking of candidate experience, the benefits of self-guided interviews go beyond simple response time.
+Speaking of candidate experience, the benefits of virtual interviews go beyond simple response time.
 They also provide a remarkably accessible option.
 Roughly 97% of Americans today own some kind of cell phone.
 And that’s all a candidate needs to access an on-demand phone interview.

 Then there’s the matter of mitigating bias in the hiring process.
 Recruiters everywhere are constantly looking for ways to make a more fair and equitable hiring process.
 On-demand interviews help make that possible.